-Prebiotics contribute to the GI health of your pet because they feed the good bacteria (probiotics) in their digestive tract.
-The most common examples of prebiotics in pet food are chicory root extract, inulin, oligofructose, and fructooligosaccharides (FOS).
-Studies have shown that pets fed a diet that contains prebiotics have higher levels of beneficial bacteria in their stool, particularly Bifidobacteria and Lactobacilli.
-Prebiotics have also been shown to improve regularity and improve stool quality.
+Prebiotics are components in food that remain undigested until they reach the large intestine where they act as vital food sources for good bacteria (i.e. probiotics) that live there.
+The most common examples of prebiotics in pet food are inulin, oligofructose, and fructooligosaccharides (FOS).
+Studies have shown that pets fed recipes containing prebiotics have higher levels of beneficial bacteria in their stool, particularly Bifidobacteria and Lactobacilli1.
+Prebiotics have also been shown to improve regularity and stool quality.

 4. Should dogs and cats be fed yogurt as a source of probiotics?

 Yogurt may provide benefits for your dog or cat since new evidence suggests that consuming a variety of probiotics from food is beneficial.
 However, probiotics are not the same as the “live and active cultures” found in yogurt.
 These refer to the Lactobacillus bulgaricus and Streptococcus thermophiles that are used to ferment milk to make yogurt.
 The majority of yogurt in the marketplace is made with these two starter cultures.
 A known benefit of these cultures is that they break down the lactose found in milk for easier digestion.

 Some yogurts have added probiotic strains.
 Since yogurts are generally sold for human consumption, the probiotic strains are those shown to be beneficial in humans, but not necessarily pets.
 Research in dogs and cats on the benefits of each probiotic strain used in yogurts is still required.

 5. Will feeding probiotics help my pet with allergies?

 Although it is believed that there is an association between the gut microbiome and allergies, more research is needed.
 Most of the research in this area has been performed in humans, not pets.
 Ideally, consuming probiotics would help to prevent the development of allergies.